apuruni/salesforce_http_client/README.md

 First, you need find the salesforce ID for your report.
 For example:  http://na1.salesforce.com/000000000000ABC, where '000000000000ABC' is the salesforce ID.

-Then, pass the salesforce ID and path where to save your report data into  SalesforceHttpClient::Client#download_report(salesforce_id, report_save_path).
+Then, pass the salesforce ID and a file path to  SalesforceHttpClient::Client#download_report(salesforce_id, report_save_path) method.

 ```ruby
 salesforce_id = '000000000000ABC'
 report_save_path = "tmp/#{salesforce_id}.csv"